FlyPrompt: Brain-Inspired Random-Expanded Routing with Temporal-Ensemble Experts for General Continual Learning: Conclusion

 While these results are encouraging, several limitations of the current work point to promising future directions.
 For instance, the temporal ensemble relies on a fixed composition of EMA decay rates, and adapting these dynamically to data drift could enhance robustness.
 Additionally, performance under extreme long-tailed distributions warrants further study.
 Looking forward, GCL is essential for deploying real-world learning systems, such as embodied agents, user-facing AI, and resource-constrained devices, where data is dynamic and supervision is limited.
 As continual adaptation is a natural strength of biological systems, the underlying principles they offer will continue to inspire future advances in GCL and beyond.

-\paragraph{Acknowledgment.} This work was supported by the STI2030-Major Projects 2022ZD0204900, the National Natural Science Foundation of China (NO.~62406160, 32530042, 32021002), the Beijing Natural Science Foundation L247011, and the Beijing Science and Technology Program Z251100008425003.
+\paragraph{Acknowledgment.} This work was supported by the STI2030-Major Projects 2022ZD0204900, the National Natural Science Foundation of China (NO.~62406160, 32530042, 32021002), the Beijing Natural Science Foundation L247011, and the Beijing Major Science and Technology Project No.~Z251100008425003.

 \textbf{Ethics statement.} I acknowledge that I and all co-authors of this work have read and commit to adhering to the ICLR Code of Ethics.

 \textbf{Reproducibility statement.} We have included the source code with clear instructions, and will release them upon acceptance.